Operator Stories

 - Bob Oglesby, Pearl Express Trains

-Chosen for 30+ years of engineering and built-in safety features including anti-collision system
+Chosen for 30 years of engineering and built-in safety features including an anti-collision system

 Low entry height designed for young children, no climbing required